Back to journal

 Engineering native

-Still compatible
+Stream compatible

 The chat UI keeps the same token and tool-event stream contract.
+The council overhead is invisible to the streaming consumer.

 The practical takeaway